Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

-But, what about the case of higher-dimensional manifolds?
-In the case of higher dimensions, there are nontrivial obstructions for the existence of a projective structure.
-In fact, not all complex manifolds have such a structure.
-This fact can be verified, e.g., by a very useful formula providing a necessary condition on Chen classes for the existence of a projective structure, which was proved by R. C. Gunning (cf. ~\cite{Gun}, Part II, \S\,8, Theorem 5).
-S. Kobayashi and T. Ochiai (cf. ~\cite{KO1}, ~\cite{KO2}) studied and classified compact complex K\"{a}hler(-Einstein) manifolds admitting a projective structure (or more generally, a projective connection, which is an infinitesimal version of a projective structure).
-The standard examples of them are as follows: \begin{itemize} \item the $n$-dimensional projective space $\mbP^n_\mbC$, \item all \'{e}tale quotients of $n$-dimensional complex tori, \item all compact quotients of the $n$-dimensional complex hyperbolic space $\mbH^n_\mbC$ by torsion-free discrete subgroup of $\mr{SU}(n,1) \ \left(\subseteq \mr{PGL}_{n+1}(\mbC) \right)$. \end{itemize} Each manifold in the second admits an affine structure.
+Moreover, S. Kobayashi and T. Ochiai (cf. ~\cite{KO1}, ~\cite{KO2}) studied and classified compact complex K\"{a}hler(-Einstein) manifolds admitting a projective structure (or more generally, a projective connection, which is an infinitesimal version of a projective structure).
+The standard examples of them are as follows: \begin{itemize} \item the $n$-dimensional projective space $\mbP^n_\mbC$; \item all \'{e}tale quotients of $n$-dimensional complex tori; \item all compact quotients of the $n$-dimensional complex hyperbolic space $\mbH^n_\mbC$ by torsion-free discrete subgroup of $\mr{SU}(n,1) \left(\subseteq \mr{PGL}_{n+1}(\mbC) \right)$. \end{itemize} Each manifold in the second admits an affine structure.

 In the case of dimension $1$, the respective examples in this list correspond to the closed Riemann surfaces of genus $0$, $1$, and $>1$ in order.
-A result by S. Kobayashi and T. Ochiai (~\cite{KO1}, Corollary 5.3 and Remark preceding that corollary) asserts that the above standard examples are the only compact K\"{a}hler-Einstein manifolds admitting a projective connection.
-In dimension $2$, a compact complex surface admits a projective structure if and only if it is one of the standard examples in the case of $n=2$ (cf. ~\cite{KO1}, \S\,1, Main Theorem).
-On the other hand, it was proved (cf. ~\cite{JR1}, Theorem 7.1) that there is one more example in dimension $3$, namely \'{e}tale quotients of smooth modular families of false elliptic curves parametrized by a Shimura curve (cf. ~\cite{JR1}).
+A result by S. Kobayashi and T. Ochiai (cf. ~\cite[Corollary 5.3]{KO1} and Remark preceding that corollary) asserts that the above standard examples are the only compact K\"{a}hler-Einstein manifolds admitting a projective connection.
+In dimension $2$, a compact complex surface admits a projective structure if and only if it is one of the standard examples in the case of $n=2$ (cf. ~\cite[Section 1, Main Theorem]{KO1}).
+On the other hand, it was proved (cf. ~\cite[Theorem 7.1]{JR1}) that there is one more example in dimension $3$, namely \'{e}tale quotients of smooth modular families of false elliptic curves parametrized by a Shimura curve (cf. ~\cite{JR1}).
 See, e.g., ~\cite{Ye}, ~\cite{Kl}, and ~\cite{Du2}, for other related studies in higher dimensions.